 The purpose of the Bachelor of Engineering Technology Honours in Civil Engineering (BET Hons) (Civil Engineering) is to consolidate and deepen the student's expertise in either urban, structural or water engineering.
 To engage the student theoretically and intellectually at a high level, in either one of the above sub-disciplines.
 To develop research capacity in civil engineering.
 In combination with the 3 year DUT Bachelor of Engineering Technology in Civil Engineering programme and to satisfy the educational base for registration as a candidate civil engineer with ECSA.
-In terms of the generic ECSA E-09-PT standard for a bachelor of engineering technology honours programme, the honours degree may form part of a combination of qualifications that meet the educational requirements for registration as a candidate engineer.
+In terms of the generic ECSA E-09-PT standard for a bachelor of engineering technology honours programme, the honours degree will lead entry to NQF level 9 Master Programmes.